javzamora91-sfdev/IlluminaCodeAssertation/README.md

 Ensure your org has:

-An External Credential (ensure also it has a principal added)
+An External Credential (ensure also it has a principal added).

 Label: Zippopotam_API

 Name: Zippopotam_API

 Authentication Protocol: No Authentication

 Named Credential